top of page

 US Business Compliance Overview

-1) BOOKKEEPING & PAYROLL
+1) Bookkeeping & Payroll

 1.1 Bookkeeping

-• Required for financial reporting, audits, and tax filings
+• Required for financial reporting, audits, and tax filings.

-• Most companies follow a calendar year (Jan–Dec) or elect a fiscal year
+• Most companies follow a calendar year (Jan–Dec) or elect a fiscal year.

-• Records must be maintained and available for IRS/state review
+• Records must be maintained and available for IRS/state review.

 1.2 Payroll

 U.S. businesses must comply with federal, state, and local employment regulations.
+This includes:

-• Written employment agreements where applicable
+• Written employment agreements where applicable.

-• Accurate payroll processing
+• Accurate payroll processing.

-• Issuance of pay stubs
+• Issuance of pay stubs.

-• Withholding of taxes (federal, state, local)
+• Withholding of taxes (federal, state, local).

-• Reporting Social Security & Medicare (FICA)
+• Reporting Social Security & Medicare (FICA).

-• Compliance with wage & hour laws (Fair Labor Standards Act)
+• Compliance with wage & hour laws (Fair Labor Standards Act).

 Payroll must be updated regularly following salary revisions or regulatory changes.

-2) ASSURANCE & REPORTING
+2) Assurance & Reporting

 2.1 Financial Statement Audit